fingerprintjs/fingerprintjs/readme.md

 ## Where to get support

-Thanks to [series B funding](https://fingerprintjs.com/blog/series-b/), we are happy to provide you with technical email support for our open-source FingerprintJS library.
+Thanks to [series B funding](https://fingerprintjs.com/blog/series-b/), we are happy to provide you with technical support for our open-source FingerprintJS library.
 We recommend using GitHub [Issues](https://github.com/fingerprintjs/fingerprintjs/issues) and [Discussions](https://github.com/fingerprintjs/fingerprintjs/discussions) to help the open-source community and other users with similar issues.
 If you require private support, email us at [oss-support@fingerprintjs.com](mailto:oss-support@fingerprintjs.com).

 ## Contributing